rami3l/pacaptr/README.md

     >> brew cask install gimp
     ```

+  - The use of `brew cask` commands can also be enforced by adding a `--cask` flag.
+Useful when a bottle and a cask share the same name, eg. `docker`.

 - `Chocolatey` support: Experimental.

   - Tips: Don't forget to run in an elevated shell!
 You can do this easily with tools like [gsudo].